23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Anchor Your Space with a Statement Island

-5. Ground Your Design with Natural Stone Countertops
+5. Ground the Design with Natural Stone Countertops

 Coastal kitchen with light countertops reflecting sand and shells